Stop the Hunt

 Canned Hunting and Trophy Imports

 Hunters pay tens of thousands of dollars to kill captive, confined animals on private lands in so-called “canned hunts.”
-This cruel activity does not just take place in other countries, but also in the United States.
+This cruel activity does not just take place in other countries, but in the U.S. as well.

-In the U.S., hunters visit canned hunting ranches to kill threatened or endangered animals like red lechwe, Barasingha, Eld’s brown antlered deer, Arabian oryx, and Scimitar horned oryx.
-These operations profit off the importation or breeding of exotic and endangered animals by charging people money to kill them for sport.
-Hunters also travel to other countries to shoot captive-bred animals, such as lions, that are unavailable for canned killing in the United States.
+In the U.S., hunters visit canned hunting ranches to kill threatened or endangered animals such as red lechwe, barasingha, Eld’s brown antlered deer, Arabian oryx, and Scimitar horned oryx.
+These operations profit off the importation or breeding of exotic and endangered animals by charging people money to kill them for “sport.”
+Hunters also travel to other countries to shoot captive-bred animals, such as lions, that are unavailable for canned killing in the U.S.

 There is no sport to this cruel activity.
 And despite what the hunting ranches argue, canned hunting does nothing to enhance or benefit the threatened or endangered species.

-Our Canned Hunt Permit Tracker lists permit applications submitted to the United States Fish and Wildlife Service by canned hunting operations, as well as trophy import permit applications.
-Every year, Americans travel to foreign countries to kill endangered animals and then apply for a permit to import the “trophies”—the bodies of the dead animals—back into the United States.
-Like canned hunting operations in the U.S., this practice does nothing to benefit animals.
+Our Canned Hunt Permit Tracker lists permit applications submitted to the U.S. Fish and Wildlife Service (FWS) by canned hunting operations, as well as trophy import permit applications.
+Every year, Americans travel to foreign countries to kill endangered animals and then apply for a permit to import the “trophies” — the bodies of the dead animals — back into the U.S. Like canned hunting operations in the U.S., this practice does nothing to benefit animals.

 Related News